DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/_index.md

 `DD_TRACE_PROPAGATION_STYLE_INJECT`
 : Specifies propagators (in a comma-separated list) to be used only for trace context injection.
 This configuration takes the highest precedence over all other configurations for configuring the injection propagators.

-## Supported Propagators
+## Language support
-Datadog maintains several propagators for passing trace context information in different formats:

 {{< tabs >}}

 {{% tab "Java" %}}

+### Supported propagators
+The Datadog Java SDK maintains several propagators for passing trace context information in different formats:

 | Propagator             | Configuration Value |
 |------------------------|---------------------|